 Serum Uric Acid Tests are performed on a small sample of blood, usually taken from the arm.
 The test is often carried out 4-6 weeks after an attack because the serum uric acid level is often not elevated at the time symptoms are worst.
 A raised serum uric acid test result is an indicator that you may have this condition, although this is not 100% accurate as people without the condition may sometimes have a higher than normal levels.

 Synovial Fluid is found within synovial joints and a sample can be extracted from a joint and examined under microscope.
-In those with gout, there will almost always be crystals of sodium urate in the sample.
+There will almost always be crystals of sodium urate in the sample.
 This kind of test can also rule out other causes of joint pain.

-Gout pain is managed by relieving the pain and treating the condition with both medication and lifestyle changes such as following a specific gout diet.
+Pain is managed by relieving the pain and treating the condition with both medication and lifestyle changes such as following a specific diet.
 To relieve symptoms, rest with the foot elevated and apply cold therapy to cool the joint.